 Yes, the meatballs are technically the star of this Albondigas Soup, but it’s the veggies that have the potential to turn it into a repeat recipe.

-Albondigas Soup Recipe
+How To Make Albondigas Soup

 The other wingman in this recipe is the tomato broth.

-Basically you are sweetening up some onions and blending them with roasted tomatoes and garlic.
+Basically, you are sweetening up some onions and blending them with roasted tomatoes and garlic.
 Add them to a trustworthy stock along with seasoning and you’ve got a Souper foundation for an authentic dish.

-Start by roasting 4-5 tomatoes.
+We’ll start by roasting 4-5 tomatoes.

 There’s an extended simmer coming up so it’s not crucial to roast the tomatoes all the way, so I usually just plop them in a 400F oven until I need them.